Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 6. How will I pay for your services?

-Choose financial planner or advisor that will clearly tell you in writing how s/he will be paid for the services to be provided.
+Choose financial planner that will clearly tell you in writing how s/he will be paid for the services to be provided.
 This is an important element of your financial planner checklist.

 Planners can be paid in several ways:

 A salary paid by the company or the bank for which the planner or advisor works.
-The planner/advisor's employer receives payment from you either in fees or commissions, in order to pay the planner/advisor's salary.
+The planner's employer receives payment from you either in fees or commissions, in order to pay the planners salary.

 Fees based on an hourly rate, a flat rate, or on a percentage of your assets and/or income.